Trifolium nanum

 Trifolium nanum, the dwarf clover, is a perennial plant from the family Fabaceae.
-It was first recorded by Edwin James in 1820.
-Nanum means, "dwarf," in Latin.

 Description

+Trifolium nanum is a perennial plant small species of clover.
+The flowers are pink and pea-shaped, blooming June through August.

+Taxonomy

+The species was first recorded by Edwin James in 1820.
+Nanum means 'dwarf' in Latin.

+Distribution and habitat

-Trifolium nanum is a perennial plant small species of clover growing in the Rocky Mountains.
-Often found at more than 11,000 feet, it is able to survive extreme conditions such as blizzards and extreme cold.
+It grows in the Rocky Mountains, often at more than 11,000 ft.
+It is able to survive extreme conditions such as blizzards and extreme cold.
 Dwarf clover grows in dense mats to survive in its environment of dry, nutrient poor, rocky terrain.
-Flowers are pink and pea-shaped, blooming June through August.